The lungs, gastrointestinal tract, part of the face covered by a face mask, eyes, ears, or sinuses can be affected.

 Pneumothorax and pneumomediastinum cause chest pain and shortness of breath.
 Some people cough up blood or develop bloody froth at the mouth when lung tissue is injured.
 Air in the tissues (subcutaneous emphysema) of the neck can compress the nerves to the vocal cords, causing the voice to sound different or hoarse.
 Subcutaneous emphysema causes crackling when the affected area of skin is touched.

 When divers do not properly equalize pressure in the face mask with the water pressure during descent, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
 The difference in pressure inside and outside the mask causes blood vessels near the surface of the eyes (or on the face) to dilate, leak fluid, and finally burst and bleed.
-Although the eyes appear red and bloodshot, vision is not usually affected.
+The eyes appear red and bloodshot, but vision is not usually affected.
 Rarely, bleeding behind the eyes can occur, causing loss of vision.
 Bleeding of blood vessels in the face causes usually a bruised appearance.

 If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum.
 When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing vertigo (severe dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
 These symptoms are hallmarks of ear barotrauma and may place divers at risk of drowning.
 The vertigo diminishes as the water in the ear reaches body temperature.
 A ruptured eardrum impairs hearing and may lead to a middle ear infection hours or days later, causing pain and producing discharge from the ear.
-The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear (tinnitus), and vertigo.
+The inner ear can be injured as well, causing a sudden loss of hearing, ringing in the ear (tinnitus), and vertigo.

 Breathing improperly from a regulator or using ear and sinus pressure-equalization techniques may cause divers to swallow small amounts of air during a dive.
 This air expands during ascent, causing abdominal fullness, cramps, pain, belching, and flatulence.
 These symptoms usually resolve on their own.
 Rarely, the stomach or intestine bursts, causing severe abdominal pain and severe illness.